 - Salt and pepper

-- Thyme, rosemary, sage or a mixture (fresh or dried), plus extra for garnish
+- A few sprigs of thyme, rosemary, sage or a mixture plus extra for garnish

 - Peel and chop the parsnips and carrots into batons and place in a baking tray.
 Drizzle with a couple of tablespoons of olive oil and sprinkle over salt, pepper and whichever herbs you are using.